Tran-Research-Group/tran-research-group.github.io/_pages/home.md

 #     - label: "Download"
 #       url: "https://github.com/mmistakes/minimal-mistakes/"
 #   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
+# excerpt font size defined by `.page__lead.font-size` in `_sass/minimal-mistakes/_page.scss`
 excerpt: "Advancing autonomy through interdisciplinary research."
+# intro.excerpt font size defined by `.archive__item-excerpt` in `_sass/minimal-mistakes/_archive.scss`
 intro:
   - excerpt: "Welcome!
-Our goal is to advance research on autonomous and intelligent systems with a focus on autonomous robots that interact with each other and humans.
+Our goal is to advance research on autonomous and intelligent systems with a focus on robots that interact with each other and humans.
 We primarily work at the intersection of robotics, artificial intelligence, and multi-agent systems, though we draw inspiration from other fields, like neuroscience, as well."
   - excerpt: "Check out our [research](/research/) to learn more!"
 ---